Financial Elder Abuse

 It was estimated that, in half of these cases, strangers were the ones taking advantage of the elderly party.
 Some people have made a living by staking out cars with handicap stickers or seeing elderly people exit cars using canes or walkers.
 They then take rob the elderly party or try to befriend the person to take their money later.
 35% of the remaining cases came from parties the elderly person knew, such as neighbors, family, or friends, and the remaining 12-15% came from businesses.
 Additionally, women were twice as likely as men to be the victim of financial abuse.

 Talk With an Attorney About Your Financial Exploitation Case

 There are many warning signs for elder financial exploitation.
 Some of them are: use of their personal checks, credit cards, and bank accounts without knowledge, forging their signature, or by identity theft.
-If you trusted a caregiver with your love one's care but they were financially exploited instead, it could be time to take legal action.
-To schedule a free initial consultation with Attorney Douglas V. Stoehr, contact our Central Pennsylvania law firm by calling 814-946-4100.
+If you trusted a caregiver with your loved one’s care but they were financially exploited instead, it could be time to take legal action.
+To schedule a free initial consultation with Attorney Douglas V. Stoehr, contact our Central Pennsylvania law firm by calling 814-515-9074.

 Home and hospital visits can be arranged.
 Evening and weekend hours are available for your convenience.